Skittss/FourierSketcher/README.md

 # Fourier
 - Implement FFT.
+- Dont draw vectors smaller than can bee seen (1 px or less)

 # Export
 - Framerate: points per second.
 Can use n points and framerate to calculate playback duration